dedy-purwanto/twilist/readme.md

 ------------------------
-I often have a lots to say in twitter, but sending all of them at once might be annoying for others to see, so I want to keep them somewhere and send them at the time I want it (not scheduled)
+I often have a lots to say in twitter, but sending all of them at once might be annoying for others to see, so I want to keep them somewhere and send them at the time I want it (not scheduled), that way I can store my thoughts right away and not losing it because writing it later might spoil my mood.

 So then twilist will coming handing, I set up aliases "twa" for "twilist.py add" and "twilist" for "twilist.py" in my bashrc, and